Designing A Home Gym? Architect Dion Seminara’s Top Tips! [Updated November 2023]Lifestyle, New Homes, Renovations, Tips and Advice

-It might surprise you to know how much design work goes into creating the perfect home gym.
-A lot of people seem to think it’s simply an empty room that you then fill up with gym equipment, but there’s actually quite a bit more to it than that.
-As with any great space creating a great home gym requires some careful planning.
+Lots of people seem to think it’s simply an empty room that you then fill up with gym equipment, but there’s actually quite a bit more to it than that!

 If you have a two-storey home and you want to put your gym upstairs, thought needs to be given to noise suppression to keep the sounds from your gym travelling through the floor and into the ceiling space of the lower level.

-How much space you’re going to need depends largely on the type and size of the equipment you intend to put in your gym.
+The amount of space you’re going to need will depend largely on the type and size of the equipment you intend to put in your gym.

 You will most likely also want some floor space for things like crunches, planking, push-ups and stretching.
-So as you can see, for the ultimate home gym you might need a reasonably sized area.
-But that’s not to say it has to be huge.
-It all comes down to clever planning and design.
+Aas you can see, the amount of space needed for the ultimate home gym can add up quickly!
+That’s not to say it NEEDS to be huge – it all comes down to clever planning and design.

 Ventilation and temperature control

-Gyms can be (at least they should be) sweaty places so ventilation is important.
-Being able to open windows or doors to air the space is ideal and typically preferable over exhaust fans.
+Gyms can be (and depending on your fitness goals – probably SHOULD be!) sweaty places so ventilation is important.
+Being able to open windows or doors to air the space is ideal, and typically preferable over exhaust fans.

 Natural breezes and cross ventilation can help.
 However, if you are doing a noisy workout you might not want a lot of open windows and doors particularly if you want to stay friends with your neighbours.
 Reverse cycle air-conditioning in one option, but ceiling and wall mounted fans can also do the job if the space has been well designed.